 Hawaiian luaus feature one of Hawaii’s most sought after foods -- Kalua Pig.
 It is cooked traditionally.
 The whole hog is wrapped in massive banana leaves to lock in the moisture before the pig is buried on top of hot coals a couple of feet in the ground.
 This underground oven is called an imu.

 The pig cooks underground for hours before it is unearthed.
-The result is an incredibly tender pork that falls off the bone much like traditional barbecue in the deep south.
+The result is a slice of incredibly tender pork that falls off the bone much like traditional barbecue in the deep south.
 And unlike poke, this moist meat stays good in the fridge for a while.
 It’s incredible as a leftover sandwich the next day.

 You have your choice of meat off the Kalua pig at a luau.
 You can choose from the pork belly, ribs or ham hock.
 Or you can just point at the part of the pig you’d like to consume and a luau worker will heap it onto your plate.
 You can’t go wrong.